-Denver Nuggets player Kenneth Faried supports civil unions, and his 2 moms
+Denver Nugget Kenneth Faried supports civil unions, and his 2 moms

-“I’m happy for every gay and lesbian couple out there who want to take that next step and elope,” Faried says.
+“I’m happy for every gay and lesbian couple out there who wants to take that next step and elope,” Faried said.

 Faried was at a session party Thursday that was celebrating Colorado’s LGBT legislators along with those two mothers — Waudda Faried and Carol Copeland.
 The two were married in New Jersey in 2007.

-Those legislators helped make civil unions legal with the passage of Senate Bill 11 yesterday.
+The legislators joining Faried and his two moms helped make civil unions legal with the passage of Senate Bill 11 on Wednesday.
 Many believe the bill could open the door to gay marriage — something Waudda and Copeland are becoming increasingly familiar with.

 “We had a bunch of our friends get married right after we got married,” Waudda said.